All Episodes

 There's all kinds of people coming up with all kinds of creative reasons on the conservative side to disqualify Ted Cruz, exactly as I predicted would be the case yesterday.

-But I think it's just it's it stretches credulity to me to say that, ah, man.
+But I think it's just, it stretches credulity to me to say that, oh, man, this is what happens.

 And ditto for Cruz.

-And again, just to repeat this argument that we've got this neophyte, inexperienced Obama, and that's why he's been a disaster, somehow running rings and embarrassing all of these seasoned, experienced, brilliant inside the Beltway politicians in the House and the Senate.
+And again, just to repeat this argument that we've got this neophyte, inexperienced Obama, and that's why he's been a disaster, somehow running rings and embarrassing all of these seasoned, experienced, brilliant, inside-the-beltway politicians in the House and the Senate.

-You see a conservative who leads, who is unafraid, unflappable, as Cruz is, and who is principled, who can relate, who can articulate, and who has a mission, can do a great deal as president, whether he was a governor, a senator, or whatever.
+You see, a conservative who leads, who is unafraid, unflappable, as Cruz is, and who is principled, who can relate, who can articulate, and who has a mission, can do a great deal as president, whether he was a governor, a senator, or whatever.

 I've heard the arguments against electing senators because they don't have any executive experience.